Sprint weighs rival bid for MetroPCS: sources

 A merger between Sprint and MetroPCS would likely be approved by the Justice Department's antitrust division and the Federal Communications Commission with minimal or no divestitures, said Stephen Axinn, an antitrust expert with the New York law firm Axinn, Veltrop & Harkrider LLP.

+Bowen said he would not expect U.S. regulators to oppose a Sprint purchase of a combined T-Mobile USA and MetroPCS.

+However, David Smutny, a veteran of the Justice Department who is now at the law firm Orrick, Herrington & Sutcliffe LLP, was not so sure.
+"If there were a deal between the three of them, it's possible that would be a problem overall."

-(Reporting by Sinead Carew; Additional reporting by Diane Bartz; Editing by Paritosh Bansal, Lisa Von Ahn, John Wallace and Tim Dobbyn)
+(Additional reporting by Sinead Carew and Diane Bartz; Editing by Paritosh Bansal, Lisa Von Ahn, John Wallace, Tim Dobbyn and Edwina Gibbs)